CISecurity/ControlsAssessmentSpecification/control-1/control-1.3.rst

 Measures
 --------
-* M1 = Count of DHCP servers
+* M1 = Count of DHCP servers (using Input 1)
-* M2 = Count of DHCP servers with logging enabled
+* M2 = List of DHCP servers with logging enabled
+* M3 = Count of M2
-* M3 = Count of CMDB servers
+* M4 = Count of CMDB servers (using Input 2)
-* M4 = Count of CMDB servers configured to use DHCP logs to update IP addresses
+* M5 = List of CMDB servers configured to use DHCP logs to update IP addresses
+* M6 = Count of M5
-* M5 = Number of devices in the DHCP server logs that are not included in the CMDB servers
+* M7 = List of devices in the DHCP server logs that are not included in the CMDB servers
+* M8 = Count of M7
+* M9 = List of devices in the DHCP server logs that are included in the CMDB servers
+* M10 = Count of M9

 Metrics
 -------